kubiyabot/sdk-py/README_PYPI.md

 # PyPI Publishing Setup Guide

-This guide will help you set up automated PyPI publishing for the `kubiya` package.
+This guide will help you set up automated PyPI publishing for the `kubiya-sdk` package.

 ## 🚀 Quick Start